Creativity: The Secret to Success in the Trades

 “There are a lot of ways to complete jobs and tasks across all trade industries, especially in 2019,” said Curry.
 “The more of those techniques a student knows, the more innovative and efficient they will be in the future workforce.”

 In MHS construction and carpentry classes, high school freshmen are required to create a catapult or trebuchet.
 Instead of giving them an exact process to follow, students must research, design, sketch, construct, and then test their own designs.
-After seeing the wide range of differences across each design, students realize how much creativity and critical thinking goes into the construction process.
+After seeing the wide range of differences across each design, students realize how much creativity and critical thinking go into the construction process.